 - Set your shoes on a layer of paper towels and allow them to dry completely before your shift.

 When selecting the right soap for this project, take care to avoid any products that contain bleach or offer any sort of whitening capabilities as you may accidentally discolor the shoe.

 Wipe down the upper of your shoe with a damp cloth.
 Don’t use soap unless you have to, and review manufacturer recommendations to make sure you don’t use a product that will ruin the look of your shoe.

-Once your shoes are clean, using a shoe spray or shoe powder can keep your shoes smelling fresh at work!
-Here is a great video on a DIY shoe powder to keep odors at bay:
+Once your shoes are clean, using a shoe spray or shoe powder can keep your shoes smelling fresh at work.

-Restaurant work is hard labor.
+Kitchen work can be hard labor.
 Moving large platters of food, heavy tubs of dirty dishes and hot pots full of stock require a strong footing.
-From this sturdy base, you can accomplish what you need to do, protect your health and keep your co-workers and clients safe.
+From this sturdy base, you can accomplish what you need to do, protect your health and keep your co-workers or family safe.

 If you’re after a reliable pair of shoes you can slip into quickly with the knowledge they’ll keep you sure-footed and comfortable for hours in the kitchen, consider purchasing our preferred design, the Birkenstock Professional Unisex Slip Resistant Work Shoe.